sanjaycg486/interactive-data-visualization-coursework/README.md

 This is the archive for my assignments to the Master Course [Interactive Data Visualization (SS 2020)](https://cs.uni-paderborn.de/en/cgvb/lehre/vergangene-semester/ss-20/interactive-data-visualization) by Prof. Dr. Gitta Domik-Kienegger at [Paderborn University](https://www.uni-paderborn.de/en/), Germany.

 **Note:** The assignment sheets include proprietary material owned by Sabrina Piasecki, [Paderborn University](https://www.uni-paderborn.de/en/), Germany.
-And please don't share.
+Dataset is not provided in the reposiory.

 ## Table of Contents